 - Launched by visitors' actions (by the action they made on your page)

-- By clicking or typing (to/with the bot)
+- By clicking or typing (to/with the flow)

 - Launched by operators (when you start it)